squattingmonk/sm-utils/README.md

 # Squatting Monk's NWN Utilities
-This package contains various utility scripts used by my other [Neverwinter Nights](neverwinternights.info).
+This package contains various utility scripts used by my other [Neverwinter Nights](neverwinternights.info) scripts.

 ## Installation
 Import `sm_utils.erf` into your module.
 This package contains the following resources: